Behat/docs/quick_intro.rst

     available so that your scenarios are natural and readable.

 This is yours and stakeholders shared understanding of the project written in the structured format.
-And it is all based on the clear and constructive conversation you had together.
-Now you can put this text in a simple file ``features/checkout.feature`` under your project directory and start implementing the feature by manually checking if it fits the defined scenarios.
+It is all based on the clear and constructive conversation you had together.
+Now you can put this text in a simple file - ``features/checkout.feature`` - under your project directory and start implementing the feature by manually checking if it fits the defined scenarios.
 No tools (Behat in our case) needed.
 That, in essence, is what BDD is.

 If you are still reading, it means you are expecting more.
-Good.
+Good!
 Because even though tools are not the central piece of BDD puzzle, they do improve the entire process and add a lot of benefits on top of it.
 For one, tools like Behat actually do close the communication loop of the story.
 It means